fr1t2/docs.theqrl.org/_docs/node/testnetNode.md

 #### Start The QRL Node

-Now that we have QRL installed begin syncing the TestNet node.
+Now that we have QRL installed begin syncing the Testnet node.

 ```bash
 {{ layout.v.qrlCommands.startTestNetQRL }}
 ```

-The TestNet node will sync the entire blockchain to your computer. after syncing the chain you will begin seeing blocks added.
+The Testnet node will sync the entire blockchain to your computer. after syncing the chain you will begin seeing blocks added.